amelise07/amelise07/README.md

 - 👋 Hey there!
-- 👀 I’m interested in all things programming, and finding answers through data manipulation!
+- 👀 I’m interested in all things programming, and currently looking for anything to work on!
-- 🌱 I’m currently too intriguied with github can't stop exploring it's capabilities.
+- 🌱 Lets grow together one dataset at a time.
 - 💞️Collaboration is key, let's help each other open doors!
 - 📫 www.linkendin.com/in/amelise-williams-sr-216229151